Intermittent decoherence blockade in a chiral ring environment: Results

-{\it Decoherence dynamics of an atom coupled to a chiral ring.} We consider the decay/decoherence dynamics of a two-level atom coupled to the radiation modes of an engineered chiral bath with broken time reversal symmetry.
+We consider the decay/decoherence dynamics of a two-level atom coupled to the radiation modes of an engineered chiral bath with broken time reversal symmetry.
 The photonic bath realizes a chiral sawtooth waveguide \cite{r10,r11}, consisting of a bipartite lattice of cavities/resonators composed by two sublattices A and B in a ring geometry, and threaded by a synthetic gauge field $\phi$ in each plaquette, as schematically depicted in Fig.\ref{fig1}(a).
 Such a model system has been investigated in some recent works and can be physically implemented in different platforms, such as squids, cold atoms, and integrated photonic circuits \cite{r10,r11,r12}.
 The bath is governed by the nearest-neighbor tight-binding Hamiltonian \cite{r11}

-where $\a_n$ and $\b_n$ are the annihilation operators of the n-th $a$ and $b$ modes with same frequency $\omega$.
+where $\a_n$ and $\b_n$ are the annihilation operators of the n-th $a$ and $b$ modes with the same frequency $\omega$ (henceforth we will work in a frame rotating at $\omega$).
 The constants $J$ and $\rho$ are the nearest-neighbour coupling between the A lattice sites and the hopping strength between the $a$ and $b$ modes respectively, as shown in Fig.\ref{fig1}(a).
-This simple one-dimensional model admits complex couplings between lattice vertices, defining an effective magnetic flux per loop, depicted by the phase $\phi$.
-Given the bipartite nature of the bath, the energy spectrum of $\hat{H}_B$ comprises two energy bands (Fig.\ref{fig1}(b)), with dispersion relations given by (see Appendix A)
+This simple one-dimensional model admits complex couplings between lattice vertices, defining an effective magnetic flux per loop denoted by $\phi$ in Eq.(\ref{Hbath}).
+As detailed in Ref. \cite{r11}, the saw-tooth lattice can be realized using superconducting qubits by coupling several single-loop plaquettes, experimentally implemented in Ref. \cite{martinis}.
+In such a scenario, typical lifetimes for the tight-binding Hamiltonian modes can be extracted from the experimental measurements of Refs. \cite{martinis,martinis2} and range from a few $\mu$s to a few tens of $\mu$s.
+Given the bipartite nature of the bath, the energy spectrum of $\hat{H}_B$ comprises two energy bands (Fig.\ref{fig1}(b)), with dispersion relations given by (see Methods)

 A non-vanishing magnetic flux $\phi$ breaks the time reversal symmetry of $\hat{H}_B$, i.e. $E_{-k}^{\pm} \neq E_{k}^{\pm}$.
 Remarkably, for $\phi= \pi/2$ the intraband gap closes, giving raise to a band crossing at $k=\pi/2$ \cite{r11} with energy $E_{\pi/2}^{\pm}=0$.
 Near the band crossing point, the dispersion relations of the two bands show an almost linear behavior, resulting in a slow ($\Omega^+$) and fast ($\Omega^-$) group velocities with opposite signs for the two bands, see fig.\ref{fig1}(b).